First time landlord guide

 First think of your target audience and the type of tenant you want to attract.
 Then do what you can to make it appealing to them.

 For instance, young professionals are drawn to contemporary furnishings.
 Students need desks.
-While young families enjoy eat-in kitchens with a dining table.
+While young families might need more living space and a garden.

 Of course, keep in mind that the smarter your property looks the more likely it is to earn you more money – and fly off the shelf.
 Here’s a top level preparation checklist that can help: